Eupithecia actaeata: Europe

-Within Europe, E. actaeata is found France eastwards, where it is widely distributed in northern, central and eastern Europe, and has only local distribution south of the Alps.
+Within Europe, E. actaeata is found from France eastwards, where it is widely distributed in northern, central and eastern Europe, and has only local distribution south of the Alps.

 Asia

 In Asia, E. actaeata ranges from the southern Urals to Mongolia, China (Qinghai and Shaanxi), Japan, the Russian Far East, Taiwan and Korea.

 Habitat and host plants

 E. actaeata has been found at altitudes from sea level up to 2000m in Europe and between 1600 and 3000m in China.
 It is found in forests with a presence of Actaea spicata (baneberry), its main host plant.
 In north-western Europe, it is found predominantly in closed spruce forests.
 In Asia, it has been found on another species of Actaea.
 Other known host plants are Thalictrum aquilegiifolium and Thalictrum flavum.
 Viburnum opulus has also been mentioned in scientific literature, but might be erroneous.

 Life cycle

-There are two generations per year with adults on wing from the end of May to August.
-Larvae can be found from June to September.
-It overwinters as a pupa.
+Eupithecia actaeata generally produces two generations per year in favourable conditions.
+Eggs hatch after several days, and larvae develop for approximately four to six weeks.

+The pupal stage usually lasts a few weeks, though some pupae overwinter before emerging as adults.
+Development time varies with environmental conditions, and under captive conditions a partial third generation may occasionally occur.